josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🐐_old_school_scapegoating.md

 ## 🛰️ Orientation
 This node compares **historical scapegoating rituals** with **modern institutional scapegoating**, focusing on function rather than morality.

 The aim is not to condemn ritual, but to show how its *mechanics* persist — stripped of ethical framing, transparency, and collective responsibility.

+(I am not advocating we start slaughtering goats annually again; we are discussing communal emotional processing.)

 ---